feedbee/ai-read-it/README.md

 ## Overview

-AI-Read-It is a Node.js module that utilizes the OpenAI text-to-speech model to convert text input into natural-sounding voice.
-This module is designed to be easily integrated into projects that require text-to-speech functionality.
+AI-Read-It is a Node.js module that utilizes text-to-speech models, including OpenAI's, to convert text input into natural-sounding voice.
+This module is designed for easy integration into projects requiring text-to-speech functionality and supports multiple providers.

 ## Installation